Sonali Thorat*, Rupesh Chikhale, Vanita Rode and Madhukar Tajne Pages 61 - 66 ( 6 )

 Conclusion: The developed method was found to be facile, simple, specific, precise, and stabilityindicating.
 It can be employed for the routine analysis of capecitabine in tablet dosage form.

-Capecitabine, prodrug, high-performance thin-layer chromatography, stability-indicating stress degradation.
+Capecitabine, prodrug, high-performance thin-layer chromatography, stability-indicating stress degradation, tablet dosage, anticancer drug.